blaxxun-boop/LocalizationManager/README.md

 	public void Awake()
 	{
-		LocalizationManager.LocalizationManager.Load(); // Use this to initialize the LocalizationManager
+		Localizer.Load(); // Use this to initialize the LocalizationManager

 		warlockHatSmokeScreenSizeIncrease = Config.Bind("Odins Warlock Hat", "Smoke Screen Size Increase", 2f, new ConfigDescription("Radius increase for the smoke screen ability of the Dragon Staff while wearing the Warlock hat.", new AcceptableValueRange<float>(0f, 5f)));
 		warlockHatSmokeScreenDurationIncrease = Config.Bind("Odins Warlock Hat", "Smoke Screen Duration Increase", 120, new ConfigDescription("Duration increase for the smoke screen ability of the Dragon Staff while wearing the Warlock hat in seconds.", new AcceptableValueRange<int>(0, 300)));
 		warlockHatSmokeScreenBlockIncrease = Config.Bind("Odins Warlock Hat", "Smoke Screen Block Chance Increase", 25, new ConfigDescription("Projectile block chance increase for the smoke screen ability of the Dragon Staff while wearing the Warlock hat.", new AcceptableValueRange<int>(0, 100)));

-		LocalizationManager.LocalizationManager.AddPlaceholder("pp_odins_warlock_hat_description", "power", warlockHatSmokeScreenBlockIncrease); // This will replace the {power} placeholder in your localization string with the value from the warlockHatSmokeScreenBlockIncrease
+		Localizer.AddPlaceholder("pp_odins_warlock_hat_description", "power", warlockHatSmokeScreenBlockIncrease); // This will replace the {power} placeholder in your localization string with the value from the warlockHatSmokeScreenBlockIncrease
-		LocalizationManager.LocalizationManager.AddPlaceholder("pp_odins_warlock_hat_description", "radius", warlockHatSmokeScreenSizeIncrease);
+		Localizer.AddPlaceholder("pp_odins_warlock_hat_description", "radius", warlockHatSmokeScreenSizeIncrease);
-		LocalizationManager.LocalizationManager.AddPlaceholder("pp_odins_warlock_hat_description", "duration", warlockHatSmokeScreenDurationIncrease, duration => (duration / 60f).ToString("0.#")); // There is another parameter you can use to change the representation of a value.
+		Localizer.AddPlaceholder("pp_odins_warlock_hat_description", "duration", warlockHatSmokeScreenDurationIncrease, duration => (duration / 60f).ToString("0.#")); // There is another parameter you can use to change the representation of a value.
 This will convert the seconds from the config entry to minutes for the display string

 		Item alchemyEquipment = new("potions", "Odins_Warlock_Hat");
 		alchemyEquipment.Crafting.Add(CraftingTable.Workbench, 5);